michael-b-tt0/python-playlist-maker/IMPROVEMENTS.md

 - [ ] **CI/CD**: GitHub Actions for automated testing and deployment

 ### Architecture
+- [ ] **Consolidate Configuration Logic**: Refactor the scattered configuration logic from `app.py` into `config/manager.py`.
+Create a single function or class to handle the hierarchy (CLI args > config file > defaults) to improve maintainability and adhere to the DRY principle.
+- [ ] **Decouple Core Services from UI**: Remove direct `print()` calls from core services like `LibraryService`.
+Use the `logging` module for informational messages and implement a callback system for progress updates to better separate core logic from the UI.
+- [ ] **Centralize Path Management**: Create a dedicated utility or class to handle all path resolutions (e.g., `os.path.expanduser`, `Path.resolve()`) at startup.
+This ensures all paths are absolute and validated early, preventing inconsistencies.
 - [ ] **Plugin System**: Modular architecture for custom matching algorithms
 - [ ] **Event System**: Pub/sub pattern for loose coupling
 - [ ] **Configuration UI**: GUI for editing configuration files